joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

     Get-AzProviderOperation | Select-Object ProviderNamespace -Unique

 At the time of writing, there are 198 current Providers!
 That's 198 providers or overall buckets of resources that has permissions over.

+We can drill into a provider a bit further to check out current Operations:

+    Get-AzProviderOperation -Name Microsoft.Compute/*

+sd